TomasHubelbauer/html-data-view-box/README.md

     position, not stuck on top of the container reflecting the minute changes in scroll instead of just flickering with new values
 - Make cells with the value of zero gray (in addition to the leading zero)
+- Make the number of cells configurable
+- Consider making this a custom DOM element